webdew-logo-new_v2-1

 • To do this, copy your second keyframe, move the current-time indicator to 2 seconds, and hit paste.

-Complete the loop
+Complete the Loop

 • Now, if you want to revert it back to the original shape, copy the original keyframe from the beginning of your timeline, drag the current-time indicator to 3 seconds, and hit paste.